loporlp/Spreadsheet/README.md

 # Overview of the Spreadsheet functionality

-The Spreadsheet program is currently capable of ....
-Future extensions are ...
+The Spreadsheet program is currently capable of having a Library that can take in Infix expressions and evaluate them producting an answer

 # Time Expenditures:
 s
-    1. Assignment One:   Predicted Hours:          9       Actual Hours:   2 + 1 + 2
+    1. Assignment One:   Predicted Hours:          9       Actual Hours:   7